nichiesystems/uswdocs/src/faq/ios/en/ethereum/how-to-cancel-replace-an-ethereum-transaction.md

 The easiest way to do this is by sending a new 0 ETH transaction to your own address with the same nonce (as previous transaction) and preferably much higher transaction fee than current network fee.
 This will cancel the first transaction.
 There is no guarantee this will work, nor that it will work every time.

-Note: As of June 2021, Unstoppable doesn't yet provide a way to control 'nonce' setting for the transactions and therefore the wallet app doesn't provide a way to cancel pending transactions.
+Note: As of June 2021, Scurdex doesn't yet provide a way to control 'nonce' setting for the transactions and therefore the wallet app doesn't provide a way to cancel pending transactions.
 This feature will be added in the future.